akando42/next-map/public/content/posts/01-25/index.md

 - Vietnamese overextended 1979 invasion of Cambodia allowed Thai agents to infiltrate the Truong Son mountain range and collapsed the Hanoi leadership in 1989.

 Two delta regions:
-==> North East Mekong river delta contested with Laos and Vietnam in the Past ==> Chao Praya river delta invaded by Burmese in the Past
+- North East Mekong river delta contested with Laos and Vietnam in the Past
+- Chao Praya river delta invaded by Burmese in the Past

 Gulf of Thailand
-==> Looking like the Baltic Sea with little tropical storms or high speed ocean wind.
+- Looking like the Baltic Sea with little tropical storms or high speed ocean wind.
-==> Bangkok and Gulf of Thailand Famous for Western tourisms ==> The Pataya Artificial Port famous for the Shemales and XO hookers ==> The Nearby Seaport allowing regular docking for American carriers and their Seaman sailor.
+- Bangkok and Gulf of Thailand Famous for Western tourisms
+- The Pataya Artificial Port famous for the Shemales and XO hookers
+-  The Nearby Seaport allowing regular docking for American carriers and their Seaman sailor.

 Thailand Terrain could be classified into 4 Different Regions

-==> The Mountainous Chiangmai region with many water reserve lakes and airports ==> The Mekong North East Delta region near Laos, Vietnam and Cambodia border ==> The South Gulf of Bangkok Pattaya area for American navy ship docking and Western tourisms ==> The Phuket Indian Ocean area
+- The Mountainous Chiangmai region with many water reserve lakes and airports
+- The Mekong North East Delta region near Laos, Vietnam and Cambodia border
+- The South Gulf of Bangkok Pattaya area for American navy ship docking and Western tourisms
+- The Phuket Indian Ocean area

 ### Weather Pattern via Wind, Rain and Temperature
-==> DEC - MARCH Cold and Dry Winter,  Weather can get bellow 10 during winter but not below 0.
+- DEC - MARCH Cold and Dry Winter,  Weather can get bellow 10 during winter but not below 0.
 Lot of Rain During Summer near the Mekong River with city like Udon Thani  and Ubon Rachathani having 300mm of Rain in Summer.
-==> DEC - APRIL Cool and Dry Winter near Chiangmai not Too Much rain during Summer.
+- DEC - APRIL Cool and Dry Winter near Chiangmai not Too Much rain during Summer.

-==> Bangkok and Pattaya tempetures ranging from 20-30 degree with Wet summer above 300 mm of Rain.
+- Bangkok and Pattaya tempetures ranging from 20-30 degree with Wet summer above 300 mm of Rain.
 Lot of rain in Aug and September
-==> Phukhet is year around Hot around 28 degree with extremely rainy summer around Sep
+- Phukhet is year around Hot around 28 degree with extremely rainy summer around Sep

-Khao ==> Meaning RICE in Laos and Thai
+- Khao ==> Meaning RICE in Laos and Thai
-Khao or Gao ==> Meaning paying for someone food or someone pay the food cost for you.
+- Khao or Gao ==> Meaning paying for someone food or someone pay the food cost for you in Vietnamese.

-==> Vietnamese planned Rice in Laos and Thai and brought the Wet Rice technique to the Mekong.
+- Vietnamese planned Rice in Laos and Thai and brought the Wet Rice technique to the Mekong.
-==> Rice farming in Laos did not do that well but did great near the Mekong North East Thailand region.
+- Rice farming in Laos did not do that well but did great near the Mekong North East Thailand region.

 ### Major River, Water Reserve Lakes
 - Mekong River flowing by Vientiane of Laos,  Udon Thani and Nakhon Phanom of Thai and Savannakhet of Laos and Phnompenh Cambodia and Saigon, Vietnam